 The most important part of the interview prep is practicing how you would verbally respond!
 As a friend or a parent to run through a mock interview with you.
 This will help you grow more confident and comfortable talking about yourself and speaking in an authentic tone.
 Make sure to practice in-person and Zoom interviews, as you may have to do both.

-6. Finish SAT/ACT prep - schedule an Oct or Nov test if needed
+6. Finish SAT/ACT prep - schedule an Oct or Nov test if needed.

-7. Take final college visits - in person or virtually
+7. Take final college visits - in person or virtually.

-As you narrow down your list of schools to which to apply, you might want to consider re-visiting (or visiting for the first time) those on your list.
+As you narrow down your list of colleges to which to apply, you might want to consider re-visiting (or visiting for the first time) those on your list.
 If possible, sign up for an on-campus visit, and be sure to explore the surrounding areas to see what each school community has to offer.
 Most schools are also offering very comprehensive virtual visits, providing more opportunities to look at a wider range of schools if campus is not open or you do not have the opportunity to visit for another reason.

-8. Find connections at your top college choices
+8. Find connections at your top college choices.

 It’s never too early to network!
 Spend time exploring your top schools’ social media and websites.
 If there is a club that interests you, or if a professor is conducting research that strikes you, don’t hesitate to send them an email to introduce yourself.
 This is a perfect opportunity to have an informal interview with a college representative as well as a great way to learn more about the types of people you will meet or experiences you might have at each school.

-9. Show leadership with a volunteer or job internship opportunity
+9. Show leadership with a volunteer or job internship opportunity.

 Since you won’t be busy with school work, you should view this summer break as a great opportunity to get involved in the community or an area of your personal or professional interest.
 Look up local nonprofits or charities in your surrounding areas, or find a particular cause that resonates with you and kickstart our own community efforts.
 If you have already determined career paths that interest you, network with professionals in the area, and see if you can secure a part-time job, internship or shadowing experience.
 This go-getter attitude will stand out and impress admissions officers who want to bring that energy and drive to their campuses.